notFazal/Grow-Garden/README.md

 ## How to use this project<!-- Required -->

-This document assumes you have some version of python3 installed on your local computer.
+This document assumes you have some version of python3, node (npm) installed on your local computer.

 ### a.
 Set up Backend
 * Move into the backend directory -  ` cd backend `